gbarte/ToDo-CLI/README.md

 ### Commands
  - **A \<description\>** &mdash; add new task
- - **L** &mdash; shows the current todo list sorted descendingly according to priority
+ - **L** &mdash; show the current todo list sorted descendingly according to priority
  - **P \<value\>** &mdash; set priotity value which can be from 0 to 9, 0 being default
  - **P** &mdash; display current priority value
  - **+ \<index\>** &mdash; increase the priority value of a list item by 1 at specified index